-How many snails are in the world?
+How many snails are in my yard?

 What is snail habitat?